2023 Most Popular Journalism Bachelor's Degree Schools in Oklahoma

 After completing their Bachelor's Degree, journalism graduates from UCO carry an average student debt load of $23,302.

 A rank of #3 on this year’s list means Oklahoma State University - Main Campus is a great place for journalism students working on their bachelor’s degree.
-OSU is a fairly large public school located in the town of Stillwater.
+OSU is a very large public school located in the town of Stillwater.

 Of the 30 students majoring in journalism at OSU, 23% are male and 77% are female.